UrbanAnalyst/dodgr/cran-comments.md

-# CRAN notes for dodgr_0.4.0 submission
+# CRAN notes for dodgr_0.4.1 submission

-This submission fixes previous warnings on
+This submission fixes previous warnings from g++ 14.x which arose on CRAN Fedora checks.

 It also rectifies one NOTE on namespace imports not used.